 |

 they should get.
-Of course, the life insurance salesman recommended
+Of course, the life insurance salesmen tend to

 large amounts of the highest commission variety (whole life).
 For more